aiex718/ML_Learning/README.md

 # ML_Learning
 A course project.
-Currently contains 2 algorithm,K-nn and K-means.
+Currently contains 2 algorithm, K-nn and K-means.

 Using [Oxyplot](http://www.oxyplot.org/) for views.